 Participating in the Food Safety Culture Module not only protects the reputation of your site because it reduces risks, sharing the results with clients and retailers may also give a boost to your business development.
 As the module was developed with the support of leading retailers, you can be sure that your participation will be valued by your customers.

-Although the Food Safety Culture Module is added to the regular certification audit, it is important to note that the findings of the additional module do not in any way affect the grade of the certification audit.
+It is important to note that the findings of the additional module do not in any way affect the grade of the certification audit.